 Well, English has become a habit for them.

-They have some contact with English every day, be it revising their notes, preparing for the next class or actually having a class.
+They have some contact with English every day.
+For instance, they may revisit their notes, prepare for the next class or actually have a class.

 All in all, the teacher’s aim should be to create a highly effective and continuous learning cycle.